Zika

 Zika is another Aedes mosquito borne viral illness in humans.
 Zika resembles Dengue fever and Chikungunya in clinical features and also has its own distinguishing features.

-Incubation period is longer, 2 weeks; Zika is also transmitted by sexual contact, and the virus may remain viable in the sperm of recovered males for 90 days.
-The febrile illness lasts only 2 to 3 days and has similar skin rashes and muscle and bone pain, but neurological complications are more prevalent; and most of all, Zika contracted by pregnant women results in the development of deformed fetal brain and often a small brain called Microcephaly develops.
-Congenital cataract, macular scars and retinal pigment mottling are also seen.
-In adults, Guillain-BarrĂ© syndrome, meningoencephalitis, transverse myelitis and other neurological complications may develop.
+The incubation period is longer, 2 weeks; Zika is also transmitted by sexual contact, and the virus may remain viable in the sperm of recovered males for 90 days.
+The febrile illness lasts only 2 to 3 days and has similar skin rashes and muscle and bone pain, but neurological complications are more prevalent; and most of all, Zika contracted by pregnant women results in the development of a deformed fetal brain, and often a small brain called Microcephaly develops.
+Congenital cataract, macular scars, and retinal pigment mottling are also seen.
+In adults, Guillain-Barré syndrome, meningoencephalitis, transverse myelitis and other neurological complications may develop.

 History:

 Zika virus was first detected in a Macaque monkey in the Zika forest of Uganda in 1947.
 In 1952, human Zika cases were reported from Uganda.
 By 1980, Zika was widespread in Africa and South Asia.
-In 2015, an endemic in Brazil was widespread and caused panic because of rising incidence of abnormal brain formation in newborns and neurological complications in adults.
-Puerto Rico and the US Virgin Islands followed by Miami, FL and Texas reported cases of Zika in 2016 and 2017.
+In 2015, an endemic in Brazil was widespread and caused panic because of the rising incidence of abnormal brain formation in newborns and neurological complications in adults.
+Puerto Rico and the US Virgin Islands, followed by Miami, FL, and Texas, reported cases of Zika in 2016 and 2017.
 Now the disease is on the wane.

 No comments: